...

 Cotton Plant Scientific Facts

-4. Description: Herbaceous plant of the Mauvaceae family, growing up to one meter high.
+- Description: Herbaceous plant of the Mauvaceae family, growing up to one meter high.
 Its leaves are divided into three or five lobules.
-It has solitary, exuberant flowers, with five petals yellow or white, each one with a purple stain in its base.
+It has solitary, exuberant flowers with five yellow or white petals, each with a purple stain in its base.
 The fruit is an egg-shaped capsule, 5-6cm sized, containing several seeds covered with a white fiber: cotton.

 Preparation and Use